Companion points and locally analytic socle for $\mathrm{GL}_2(L)$: Introduction

 Let's remark the particular global context that we are working in is not important for the above arguments.
 For example, assuming similar patching result for the completed $H^1$ of Shimura curves, one can probably prove Breuil's locally analytic socle conjecture in that case using the same arguments.
-On the other hand, by comparison of eigenvarieties, it might be also possible to deduce from Cor.\ref{cor: cclg-eocp} the existence of overconvergent Hilbert companion forms.
+On the other hand, by comparison of eigenvarieties, it might be also possible to deduce from Corollary \ref{cor: cclg-eocp} the existence of overconvergent Hilbert companion forms.

+The results indicated above were the contents of a previous version of this paper, which are contained in the section \S~2 - \S~4 of the current version.
+In the recent work of Breuil-Hellmann-Schraen \cite{BHS3}, by developing a deep theory on the local model of the trianguline variety, Breuil's locally analytic socle conjecture is now proved in general $\GL_n(L)$-case (also under the Taylor-Wiles hypothesis).
+We find that the existence of such a local model allows a better understanding of the closed subspaces (e.g. $X_p(\overline{\rho}, \ul{\lambda}_J)$) of the (patched) eigenvariety, that we studied.
+In (the new section) \S~5, we prove a partial classicality result (Theorem \ref{thm: cclg-pcl}) and obtain a description of the locally analytic socle in \emph{trianguline case} (i.e. may not be crystalline, see Corollary \ref{cor: cclg-soctri}), which were conjectured in the former version of the paper.
 We refer to the body of the text for more detailed and more precise statements (with slightly different notations).